Does food plating and presentation actually matter?

 We talked to chefs Daniel England, Joyce Tang, Tanner Agar, Jim Solomon, Michael Welch, and Brian Poe to learn their favorite food plating and presentation techniques.
 Each technique focuses on five key food presentation factors: color, arrangement, balance, texture, and how easy it is for guests to eat.

-The top food presentation techniques
+The top food presentation and plating techniques

 - Create height on the plate